DaveO-Home/dodex-vertx/README.md

 8. The Cassandra database has been added via an `Akka` micro-service.
 See; <https://www.npmjs.com/package/dodex-akka>.
 9. Added Cassandra database to the `React` demo allowing the `login` component to use Cassandra.
 10. See the `Firebase` section for using Google's `Firestore` backend.
+11. Added a verticle for Java21 Virtual Threads test; "localhost:8881/threads" when  "dodex.virtual.threads" is set to "true" in "application-conf.json"
+12. Made "h2" default database.

 ### Operation

-1. Execute `.\gradlew tasks` to view all tasks.
+1. Execute `./gradlew tasks` to view all tasks.
-2. Execute `.\gradlew shadowJar` to build the production fat jar.
+2. Execute `./gradlew shadowJar` to build the production fat jar.
 3. Execute `java -jar build/libs/dodex-vertx-3.1.0-prod.jar` to start up the production server.
 4. Execute url `http://localhost:8880/dodex` or `.../dodex/bootstrap.html` in a browser.
    * **Note:** This is a different port and url than development.
-   * **Note:** The default database on the backend is "Sqlite3", no further configuation is necessay.
+   * **Note:** The default database on the backend is "h2", no further configuation is necessay.
 Dodex-vertx also has Postgres/Cubrid/Mariadb/Ibmdb2/Cassandra/Firebase implementations.
 See `<install directory>/dodex-vertx/src/main/resources/static/database_config.json` for configuration.
-5. Swapping among databases; Use environment variable `DEFAULT_DB` by setting it to either `sqlite3` ,`postgres`, `cubrid`, `mariadb`, `ibmdb2`, `cassandra`, `firebase` or set the default database in `database_config.json`.
+5. Swapping among databases; Use environment variable `DEFAULT_DB` by setting it to either `sqlite3` ,`postgres`, `cubrid`, `mariadb`, `ibmdb2`, `cassandra`, `firebase`, `mongo` or set the default database in `database_config.json`.
 6. The environment variable `VERTXWEB_ENVIRONMENT` can be used to determine the database mode.
 It can be set to either ``prod`` or unset for production and ``dev`` for the development database as defined in ``database_config.json``.
 7. When Dodex-vertx is configured for the Cubrid database, the database must be created using UTF-8.
 For example `cubrid createdb dodex en_US.utf8`.
 8. Version 1.3.0 adds an auto user clean up process.
 See `application-conf.json` for configuration.
 It is turned off by default.
 Users and messages may be orphaned when clients change a handle when the server is offline.

 ## Debug

-* Execute `gradlew run -DDEBUG=true` to debug the Vertx Vertical.
+* Execute `gradlew run -DDEBUG=true` to debug the Vertx Verticle.
 * The default port is 5005, see `build.gradle` to change.
 * Tested with VSCode, the `launch.json` =